 Families come back to this property year after year for good reason: there's lots to do, the villas are spacious and practical, and the beach setting is fabulous.
 The resort is spread along the picture-perfect southern end of the beach, where the ocean is even more pristine than it is near town, and shallow and safe enough for swimming.
-The recently renovated, white-stucco Spanish-style one-, two- and three-bedroom villas are sprinkled across the property's gardens and wide lawns.
-They have kitchens and dining areas with daybeds that are perfect for kids (under 12 stay free) and shaded terraces with either a hammock or chairs.
-Most have ocean views through the palms, but the duplex villas 2A/B and 11A/B are especially close to the beach, and thus cost extra; 17 A/B is a close second.
-A new two-story building has 16 deluxe rooms, with air-conditioning, private terraces, minibars, microwaves, and coffeemakers but no kitchens.
+The recently renovated, white-stucco, Spanish-style one-, two-, and three-bedroom villas are sprinkled across the property's gardens and wide lawns.
+They have kitchens and dining areas with daybeds that are perfect for kids (those under age 3 stay free) and shaded terraces with either a hammock or chairs.
+Most have ocean views through the palms, but the duplex villas 2A/B and 11A/B are especially close to the beach, and thus cost extra; 17A/B is a close second.
+A new two-story building has 16 deluxe rooms, with air-conditioning, private terraces, minibars, microwaves, and coffeemakers, but no kitchens.
 A game room and entertainment center keeps kids busy;

 a spa and yoga classes will help their parents relax.
 The pool has lots of room for kids and grown-ups alike.
 The restaurant food is not terrific; it's best to cook for yourself or dine in town, a 15-minute walk along the beach.
 This is the perfect place for families and for sports fishermen to park their families while they cruise off in search of the big fish.